Disclosure Of Material Facts or Circumstances

 - Anything which would generally be understood as being something that should be disclosed for the type of risk in question

-Material Circumstances include Previous Claims or Losses, irrespective of whether a claim is made
+Material Facts or Circumstances include Previous Claims or Losses, irrespective of whether a claim is made

 The full claims and loss history/experience for the proposer needs to be disclosed.
 This includes details of paid and outstanding claims.
 In addition, details need to be provided of any potential claims, circumstances, incidents and/or losses.
 Disclosure is required whether insured or not, and irrespective of whether claims/losses relate to the current risk address or profile.

 Insurers need details of all claims or losses for underwriting purposes.
 In addition, it is helpful to provide details of any subsequent risk mitigation measures.
 Disclosure needs to include incidents which may have led to a claim, but for which you did not actually make a claim.

 In the event that claims or losses occur following an insurance quotation being issued, full details need to be provided to insurers for their further consideration of the risk, irrespective of whether a claim is to be made.

 Where details of claims or losses have previously been provided, any disproportionate deterioration of a claims experience needs to be disclosed to insurers.

 Motor Fleet Material Facts or Circumstances include any: